David-Kunz/spotlight/README.md

 require('spotlight').setup(options)
 ```

-with the following options (with defaults)
+with the following options (with defaults):

 ```lua
 options = {hl_group = 'LspReferenceText'}